Nahidzeinali-web/End_to_End_-DataScience-Project5/README.md

 > ✅ Now Jenkins is ready to automate builds, and your app is Dockerized for deployment.

-🎥 Check tutorial videos for remaining steps.
+🎥 Check tutorial videos for the remaining steps.
 You can always copy code from this guide as needed.
 =======

 >>>>>>> b97a025bc36a7a4c7f96be4b6ee85f74851e0a04